The job of a marketer isn’t easy.

 If you try to rush, you’ll freak people out

 Relationships take time to develop.
-When it comes to your email list, you need to share stories and personal details one step at a time.
+You can share stories and personal details one step at a time regarding your email list.
 When someone first subscribes, they might like to know who you are and one cool fact about you, but they don’t want your life story.

 Step 4: Create cliffhangers